-- -10LgP: Only peptides with a score above this threshold are used to quantify the identified proteins.
-PEAKS Q will not allow the user to set a value less the value selected when setting up the search.
-Click the FDR button to set a -10LgP value equivalent to a selected FDR. - Quality: A higher quality peptide indicates that the peptide is more quantifiable.
+• -10LgP: Only peptides with a score above this threshold are used to quantify the identified proteins.
+PEAKS Q will not allow the user to set a value less than the value selected when setting up the search.
+Click the FDR button to set a -10LgP value equivalent to a selected FDR.

+• Quality: A higher quality peptide indicates that the peptide is more quantifiable.
 Factors that affect the quality score include m/z difference, RT difference, XIC shape similarity, and the feature intensities.
 An appropriate threshold value can be selected by checking the ratio-quality figure.
-The rule of thumb is to set the quality threshold around a fold change of 8, as shown in this labelled version of Figure 3(a) of the "Summary" view.
-Only feature vectors with a quality score above this threshold are used to calculate the quantity score of a peptide
+The rule of thumb is to set the quality threshold around 50, as shown in the figure.
+Only feature vectors with a quality score above this threshold are used to calculate the quality score of a peptide

 - Ave. area: This filter is directly applied to the MS signal intensity.
 Higher intensity peptide features have been shown to be more reproducible across replicates.
 The rule of thumb is to choose the average area near a fold change of 8, as shown in this labelled version of Figure 3(b) of the "Summary" view.
-Only peptides with at least one label above this threshold will be used in protein quantification. - Charge between: Only peptides with feature vectors that all fall within this range will be used in protein quantification. - Reference label present: Only quantifiable peptides in which the reference label is present will be used in protein quantification.
+Only peptides with at least one label above this threshold will be used in protein quantification. - Charge between: Only peptides with feature vectors that all fall within this range will be used in protein quantification. - Reference label present: Only quantifiable peptides in which the reference label is present will be used in protein quantification. - Number of labels with Id present: The quantifiable peptides that contain at least the number of labels selected with an Id attached will be used in protein quantification.